PulsarHRI/pulsarhri.github.io/docs/03-Changing-Parameters.md

 from pprint import pprint
 from time import sleep
 ```

 ## Detect and Connect to the CAN Adapter
+This section automatically detects the USB port where the CAN adapter is connected and initializes the adapter for communication.
 ```py title=""
 # Automatically detect the CAN port
 port = CANoverUSB.get_port()